 - Management understands that they can best fulfill their commitment to external customers by fulfilling their obligations to internal customers: their employees.

 - Communication is typically all-way: information is used to share so that everyone succeeds.

-A quantum leap in effective safety (and all other functions) occurs when employers adopt a tough-caring approach to leadership.
-Rather than being the safety cop, the safety manager is considered an internal consultant who is responsible for helping all line managers and supervisors demonstrate leadership by “doing” safety.
+A quantum leap in adequate safety (and all other functions) occurs when employers adopt a tough-caring approach to leadership.
+Rather than being the safety cop, the safety manager is considered an internal consultant responsible for helping all line managers and supervisors demonstrate leadership by “doing” safety.
 Line managers must be the cops, not the safety department.
-This results in dramatic positive changes in corporate culture which is success-driven.
+This results in dramatic positive changes in corporate culture, which is success-driven.

 Each leadership style – tough-coercive, tough-controlling, and tough-caring – provides a unique approach to creating a safety culture within an organization.
 The tough-coercive style is predominantly fear-driven, focusing on the threat of punishment to achieve compliance.
 It can maintain order but falls short of fostering a positive work environment conducive to continuous improvement.